 - Each agency and even localized workgroups rely upon its own established protocols in connection with separations from federal service whether voluntary or involuntary.
 Your local HR and/or Fiscal/Payroll will likely be controlling in these procedures.

-- Wherever possible, it is important you follow these procedures especially concerning the turn in of agency equipment that could result in a collection notice if not properly documented.
+- Wherever possible, it is important you follow these procedures when resigning from federal service especially concerning the turn in of agency equipment that could result in a collection notice if not properly documented.
 Employees should retain a copy of all documentation associated with clearance procedures.